kejojedi/crudify/readme.md

 # Crudify

 Crudify is a Laravel 7 package which includes sensible CRUD app scaffolding and a generator to make your life easier.
 It automates initial CRUD app setup with the `crudify:install` command, and generates CRUD resource files for you with the `crudify:generate` command.
+It also includes form components to make creating forms a breeze.

 It is configured to work well with PHPStorm, Valet, and Laragon, among others. **This package requires Node.js to be installed in order to run `npm` commands.**